,

 The first site you will visit on this trek was once the home of a small mining camp and the Pinyon Mountain Mill.
 Ed Holland and Alfred Tingman (an early pioneer of Indio) purchased a two-stamp mill from Baker Iron Works in Los Angeles.
 It was shipped by railroad to Indio, freighted up Pushwalla Canyon, and installed in 1891.

-By 1918, the camp, which contained a couple of cabins and a windmill, was abandoned.
+By 1918 the camp, which contained a couple of cabins and a windmill, was abandoned.
 Today, not much remains beyond a few concrete cisterns and foundations.
 Bill Keys moved the mill to his Wall Street Mill in 1932.

 Pinyon Well

-Henson Well Mill site and a Chilean mill
+Hensen Well Mill site and a Chilean mill

-Higher up the mountain is the site of the Henson Well and Mill.
+Higher up the mountain is the site of the Hensen Well and Mill.
 I couldn't find the well in the brush, but I did find the remains of the Chilean mill.
 A Chilean mill is a type of arrastra with two vertical grinding wheels for crushing rock.
 In this case, the wheels are made from concrete and banded in iron.

 The mill likely did custom runs for surrounding mines.
 Floods and time have scattered the wheels.
 One is hidden in the brush, and another is buried in the sand.
 Look around to find them.